naragurgel/workout_prescription/README.md

 🚨**Required**

 ## Project Goals
-🚨**Required**

-This project was built to do something.
-Show blogs, engage users, track bookings, share recipes, provide admins nice ways to add/update/delete records.
-Privately store information.
-Write out the purpose of this site.

-Project Goals sum up what you expect different users to do on your site.
+The purpose of the workout prescription website is to provide a comprehensive platform for individuals to access personalized and effective workout plans tailored to their specific fitness goals, preferences, and medical conditions.

-- some just come and read things related to your topic.
+- some just come and read the benefits related to the workout prescriptions online.
-- some users are administrating the site (adding, updating & deleting models)
+- the personal trainers are administrating the site (adding, updating & deleting models)
-- some users are registered, so they manage information of their choice, interact with others, do a certain tasks
+- some users are registered, so they receive a online prescription

-**what to keep in this section**
-Document your project goals by one of the following methods:
-- List the project goals by type of users
-- Flat list
-- Quick paragraph

 ## Initial User Stories
 🚨**Required**